romgrk/barbar.nvim/.github/ISSUE_TEMPLATE/bug-report--d.md

 ---

 Preamble (you can delete this section):
- - Are you using a RECENT BUILD of neovim 0.5?
+ - Are you using a recent build (november 2020 & up) of neovim 0.5?
  - If not, rebuild it now before reporting the issue.
+ - Do you certify having read the [readme](https://github.com/romgrk/barbar.nvim#readme) or are ready for being shamed for not having read the manual?

 **Description**